PATRIC3/p3_docs/docroot/user_guides/other/msa_viewer.md

   3. The multiple sequence alignment in the main body of the visualization.

 ### Gene tree
-The gene tree on the left-hand side is generated using phylotree.js (Shank 2018).
+The gene tree on the left-hand side is generated using FastTree and GBLOCKS (Shank 2018).
 Clicking on a single sequence item in the tree selects that item.
 A set of corresponding actions becomes available in the vertical green Action Bar on the right side of the visualization.
 Also, additional information and metadata about the selected item will be displayed in the information panel on the far right.
 See figure below.

 ![MSA Viewer - Nucleotide](../images/msa_node_select.png)